HollyAssasin/MdpProjectionPlanner/README.md

 # Heuristics finder using projections and statistical information for planning tasks.
-A heuristic finder for planning tasks using projections and statistical information.
+A heuristic finder written for my bachelors thesis at FEE CTU.

+To get the predicted value for a task, just change the `file_single` to your `.sas` task file and change the parameters to your desired ones in the `main.py` file.